Time Dilation

 Background

-Before Einstein, the best equations to model the interactions between objects were from Isaac Newton.
-The concept is known as classical mechanics.
-For everyday occurrences, such as an apple falling from a tree, Newton’s equations give accurate predictions.
-The best application of classical mechanics involved the motion of planets.
-Newton theorized that the Earth was pulling the moon and other objects (like the apple) towards itself.
-The moon balanced this force of gravity through its inertia.
-This logic was then applied to planets orbiting the Sun.
+Before Einstein, the best equations to model the interactions between objects were those derived by Isaac Newton.
+His ideas compose what is known today as classical mechanics.
+Newton's equations give accurate predictions for everyday occurrences, such as an apple falling from a tree or a car moving along a road.
+The best application of classical mechanics involved the motion of celestial bodies such as planets and Earth's sun.
+Newton theorized that the Earth was pulling the moon and other objects (like the apple) towards itself and that they were doing the same to the Earth.
+This force was balanced through inertia, which is the general resistance to movement an object possesses.

 Inertial Reference Frames